-Apply these credits to your AWS free tier account, then purchase TrueStack Direct Connect through the AWS marketplace.
+Apply these credits to your AWS free tier account, then set up TrueStack Direct Connect.
 Use TrueStack to connect your computers to your Windows Server in AWS.

-1 Windows 2016 Server, EC2 instance, T2 Micro Small with 2GBs of memory, 3 Hard drives
+1 Windows 2016 Server, EC2 instance, T2 Small with 2GBs of memory, 3 Hard drives

-- 1x200GBs GP2 SSD drive for the base OS
+- 1x150GBs GP2 SSD drive for the base OS

 - 1x1000GB Cold HDD drive.
 Use Windows Backup to backup nightly to this drive

 - Periodically Snapshot the server for an additional layer of backup.